bigjayray/VehiclesAPI/README.md

-# ND035-P02-VehiclesAPI-Project
+# VehiclesAPI-Project

-Project repository for JavaND Project 2, where students implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+Implementing a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.

 ## Instructions

-Check each component to see its details and instructions.
+Check each component to see its details.
 Note that all three applications should be running at once for full operation.
-Further instructions are available in the classroom.

 - [Vehicles API](vehicles-api/README.md)
 - [Pricing Service](pricing-service/README.md)